AntonFirc/IDSD/README.md

 # Nine simple tricks deepfake detectors don't want you to know

-Beware!
-All of the code within this repository is for experimental purposes, thus it is not guaranteed to run anywhere you want it to.

 ### Requirements
 - TensorFlow 2.3.0
 - cuDNN version 7.6